-All vehicles parked on Southern Oregon University campus are required to display a 2014-2015 permit when the posted signs require a permit.
+All vehicles parked on Southern Oregon University campus are required to display a valid SOU annual permit when the posted signs require a permit.
 (Click Here to view OARs).
 Vehicles that fail to display a valid permit may be subject to a citation.
-Permits may be purchased online or in person at the Enrollment Services Center (located in Britt Hall) during regular business hours.
+Permits may be purchased online via parking selve service.

 Please Note: Parking permits are registered to vehicles, not inviduals.
 For example, just becuase someone purchases a permit for one vehicle, he or she is not then permitted to park any other vehicle on campus as well.

-2015-2016 Parking Permits are now available to purchase online.
+Parking Permits are purchased online.
 You can do so via MySOU by selecting the Parking Self-Service link.
-The new permits will be valid starting now until the end of summer term 2016, as long as the permit is affixed on the vehicle or the temporary permit is visible on the dashboard.
+The new permits will be valid starting now until the end of summer term 2017, as long as the permit is affixed on the vehicle or the temporary permit is visible on the dashboard.

 Parking is first come first serve, buying a parking permit does not guarantee you a parking space.

 (Note about ordering permits: If you are having trouble logging on with your pin, make sure that you are selecting the Fall 2015 term.
 If you are still having trouble getting in, call the IT help desk to reset your pin.
 IT Help desk: 541-552-6900)

 After ordering your permit, they may be picked up in the Enrollment Services after 10 am the next business day.
 Alternatively, you may elect to have your permit mailed to you.